Parameter free Hubble constant from the quadruply lensed quasar SDSS J1004 + 4112: Constraints on

 \section{Constraints on $H_0$}

-It is common to express the Hubble constant $H_0$ as where $h=H_0/100$ is called the reduced Hubble constant and it is a dimensionless physical constant.
+It is common to express the Hubble constant $H_0$ as: where $h=H_0/100$ is referred to as the reduced Hubble constant and it is a dimensionless physical constant.

 In order to measure $H_0$, \cite{refsdal1964possibility} proposed that the gravitational lensing effect could be used.
-In fact, when a light ray is deflected by a gravitational lens, its trajectory is modified and therefore its travelling time, due to the light's finite propagation speed.
-The expression that describes the time-delay of the perturbed ray with respect to the one that follows a straight path is displayed in Eq. \eqref{eq:time_delay}
+In fact, when a light ray is deflected by a gravitational lens, its trajectory is modified and therefore its traveling time, due to the light's finite propagation speed.
+The expression that describes the time delay of the perturbed ray with respect to the one that follows a straight path is displayed in Eq. \eqref{eq:time_delay}: